vevenom/MonteScene/README.md

 * Flexible settings that enable/disable certain features.

 * In Progress: Toy examples demonstrating how to use MonteScene for different applications in scene understanding.

-* TODO Additional baselines (e.g. Hill Climbing) that are typically useful for demonstating advantages of MonteScene.

 ## Setup